Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What Subjects Does The Curriculum Cover?

-One of my favorite aspects of ABCmouse’s research-backed curriculum was the balanced lessons.
-Young kids can work on letter recognition, numbers, shapes, and patterns, kindergarteners benefit from early reading exercises, and elementary students can work on addition, subtraction, measurements, and parts of speech.
-Beyond math and reading, ABCmouse integrates science, social studies, music, and art lessons that help boost a child’s knowledge of various topics.
+ABCmouse prides themselves on their research-backed curriculum and balanced lessons.
+To their credit, they cover just about everything.
+Young kids can work on letter recognition, numbers, shapes, and patterns, kindergarteners can dip into early reading exercises, and elementary students can practice addition, subtraction, measurements, and parts of speech.
+Beyond math and reading, ABCmouse integrates science, social studies, music, and art lessons.

 ABCmouse lesson topics and activities: